-Yes, in most all states bodily injury liability is required as part of the minimum auto insurance coverages you must carry as a car owner.
+Yes, in most all states bodily injury liability is required as part of the state minimum liability auto insurance requirements you must carry to drive legally.

 Car insurance companies normally require that you carry the same level of liability coverage on each vehicle listed on your policy.
 In some states, you must carry the same liability limits on all cars that you own.

-The Insurance Information Institute (III) and other insurance industry experts recommend bodily injury liability coverage of $100,000 per person and $300,000 per accident (referred to as 100/300 coverage).
+The Insurance Information Institute (III) and Senior Consumer Analyst for CarInsurance.com Penny Gusner recommend bodily injury liability coverage of $100,000 per person and $300,000 per accident (referred to as 100/300 coverage).
 If you can afford higher limits, that is even better for the protection of your assets.